-The chemicals used for moss and algae are a non-caustic, Ph Neutral, and contains no bleach, yet does a fantastic job of protecting your court from their swift return.
+The chemicals used for moss and algae are a non-caustic, Ph Neutral, and contains no bleach, yet does a fantastic job of protecting your court from immediate regrowth.
 The chemical treatments dry clear and don’t affect the look of your court.

 Our practitioners are qualified to handle otherwise dangerous chemicals for the weeds.

-Annual maintenance programmes are available to ensure that treatments are carried out at the optimal times of the year and fix costs against price increases for the next 3 years.
+Annual maintenance programmes are available to ensure that treatments are carried out at the optimal times of the year at fixed costs against price increases for the next 3 years.
 Please refer to this section for more information.

 Moss and algae growth is accelerated when the debris is left on the court from neighbouring trees/hedges/grass.
-By regularly keeping your court clear of debris, you can help to prolong the life of the court.
+By regularly clearing your court of debris, you can help to prolong the life of the court.

 We can only carry out chemical treatments when the forecast predicts that the temperature is above 6 degrees, the wind below 10mph and there is 6 hours of dry weather after the spray to allow the chemicals to dry.
 We can therefore only just add you to our list and watch the weather.
 Customers on maintenance plans are automatically scheduled first.

 The chemicals take time to take effect but if there are still green areas of moss 6 weeks – 3 months after the treatment then we will return at no extra cost to retreat the areas.